 You do need to have two witnesses to at your little ceremony to sign your documents.
 They also must be over 18 years old.
 Bonus, did you know, your photographer can be your witness?
 Yup!
 I would love to be one of your witnesses!

-What is your Budget?
+What is your budget?
 Determining your budget is a major step for eloping.
 Even though you have more flexibility planning an elopement versus a traditional wedding, you still need to plan for this.
 This is the least exciting part of wedding planning, but is very important.
 Setting a budget helps you prepare and prioritize things on your wedding list.
 Once you set your budget, we then suggest making a list of things you will need to account for.
-(Scroll down to Vendors for an Elopement for this list.)

 Depending on what you are looking for, elopements can typically range from $2,000 to $5,000.
 This is just an estimate, but it is definitely cheaper to elope than to have a traditional wedding.